 DIRECTIONS / ZUBEREITUNG

 1. Peel and chop the onions and garlic finely.
-Wash and dry the celery, cut into small dices.
-Peel the potato and grate coarsely.
+Wash and dry the celery, cut it into small dices.
+Peel the potato and grate it coarsely.
 Drain the white beans and rinse with some water.
 Set aside.

 3. While the stew is cooking, prepare the topping.
 Wash, dry, and chop the parsley.
-Peel and grate the garlic, wash and zest the organic lemon, add some olive oil and lemon juice, and mix everything.
+Peel and grate the garlic, wash, and zest the organic lemon, add some olive oil and lemon juice, and mix everything.
 Season with flaky sea salt and fresh pepper.

 1. Zwiebeln und Knoblauch schälen und fein hacken.
 Staudensellerie waschen, trocknen und in kleine Würfel schneiden.
 Die Kartoffel schälen und grob raspeln.
 Die weißen Bohnen aus dem Glas abgießen und mit etwas Wasser spülen und abtropfen lassen.
 Zur Seite stellen.

 2. Etwas Öl in einem großen Topf erhitzen.
 Die gehackten Zwiebeln und den Knoblauch dazugeben und glasig andünsten.
 Die Selleriewürfel dazugeben und eine Minute lang unter ständigem Rühren anbraten.
 Die geriebene Kartoffel dazugeben und unterrühren.
 Das Tomatenmark zugeben, alles gut verrühren und etwas anbräunen, aber nicht anbrennen lassen!
 Mit Gemüsebrühe und Wein ablöschen.
 Die gestückelten Tomaten, Kreuzkümmel, Paprikapulver, Salz, Kräuter der Provence und das Lorbeerblatt dazugeben.
-Alles einmal aufkochen lassen und dann Deckel drauf, Hitze reduzieren und alles für etwa 20 Minuten köcheln lassen.
+Alles einmal aufkochen lassen und dann Deckel darauf, Hitzezufuhr reduzieren und alles für etwa 20 Minuten köcheln lassen.
 Gelegentlich umrühren, damit nichts anbrennt, dann die Bohnen dazugeben und weitere 10-15 Minuten köcheln lassen.
 Mit Pfeffer und ggf. noch etwas Salz würzen.

 3. Während der Eintopf köchelt, das Topping zubereiten.
 Petersilie waschen, trocknen und dann fein hacken.
-Knoblauch schälen und fein reiben, Zitrone heiß abwaschen und dann die Schale abreiben und alles mit etwas Olivenöl und Zutronensaft vermischen.
+Knoblauch schälen und fein reiben, Zitrone heiß abwaschen und dann die Schale abreiben und alles mit etwas Olivenöl und Zitronensaft vermischen.
 Mit Meersalzflocken und frischem Pfeffer abschmecken.

 4. Den Eintopf in Schüsseln füllen (Lorbeerblatt sollte vorab entfernt werden), etwas Topping darauf verteilen und mit etwas geröstetem Brot servieren (optional).

 Craving more?
-Keep in touch on Facebook, Twitter, Instagram and Pinterest for new post updates and more.
+Keep in touch on Facebook, Instagram and Pinterest for new post updates and more.
 You can also contact me with any questions or inquiries!

 Here is a version of the recipe you can print easily.